eternialz/moeverdose/README.md

 http://moeverdose.moe

-A booru made from scratch with Rails 5 and MongoDB.
+A booru made from scratch with Rails 5 and MongoDB

 # **TODOs:**
 ## **Priorities**